 1) Keep a record of your Organization Name (myorganization.rvyer.com), Username, Password and the email address you provided to sign up.
 This is where your email notifications will be sent.

 2) Consider keeping the desktop app in your tray or the browser tab open or bookmarked for easy access.

 3) Visit our YouTube channel to view Ryver Tutorial videos.

 - Once you have joined a Ryver organization and created your User Profile, you can download and use our Mac, Windows and Linux native apps as well as our iOS and Android mobile apps.
 Ryver Downloads

-- We also have a Chrome Plugin for sharing URL links and Gmail messages into Ryver as Posts.
+- We also have a Chrome Plugin for sharing URL links and Gmail messages into Ryver as Topics.
 Get the Chrome Plugin